6G-SANDBOX/docs/docs/tnlcm/upgrade.md

 ---

 :::important
-The upgrade script starts to take effect from version 0.4.5.
-That is, you can use it to upgrade to version 0.4.5 or higher.
+The upgrade script starts to take effect from version 0.4.4.
+That is, you can use it if your current TNLCM version is 0.4.4 or higher.
 :::

 ## :inbox_tray: Download the upgrade script